 Below is a collection of SAS® papers to help prepare for the SAS® Clinical Trials Programmer Certification Exam.
 See also New Clinical Programmer and SAS Certification Exam.
 Mind map.
-See sample test CDISC interview questions.
+See CDISC.org scope and practice test and sample test CDISC interview questions.
+See SAS Base reference sheet.
+See SAS Syntax reference sheet.
+See CDISC class assessment.

 Time